CyberSamuraiBSK/Thesis-Project-Code/README.md

 This repository contains the source code for my final thesis project as a BSc student: **Post-Breach Cybersecurity inside Datacenter via Anomaly-Detection Network Defence and SDN-Based Deception**.

-The system leverages **Cilium Hubble** to perform non-intrusive Layer 4 (L4) network flow monitoring inside a data center like environment.
+The system leverages **Cilium Hubble** to perform non-intrusive **Layer 4 (L4)** network flow monitoring inside a data center like environment.
 It utilizes a dynamic **Trust Score Engine** to autonomously detect attack patterns and execute rapid mitigation strategies, either quarantining compromised internal servers or redirecting malicious client pods to decoupled honeypots.
-To further enchance the engine's realability, it implements a **Layer 7 (L7) health-assisted bypass (whitelist mechanism)** to prevent false positives in scenarios where L4 inspection lacks sufficient context to make accurate security decisions.
+To further enchance the engine's realability, it implements a **Layer 7 (L7)** application data monitoring and a **dynamic whitelist mechanism** to prevent false positives in scenarios where L4 inspection lacks sufficient context to make accurate security decisions.

 ---